devbymike/mk3y.com/_posts/2015-11-03-I-am-an-atheist.md

 ---

 This post has been in the works for some time.
-I came to the personal conclusion several months ago that I am an atheist.
-It feels appropriate to elaborate on how I arrived here for friends and family who are curious.
-And those concerned with my soul.
+Several months ago I came to the conclusion that I am an atheist.
+It feels appropriate to elaborate on how I arrived here for friends and family who have been curious and concerned.

 ## My History

 My home wasn’t a religious one growing up.
-I grew up with a single mother and no father present in my life.
+I grew up with a single mother.
+My father wasn't present in my life.

 For the most part, my childhood was free of any religious indoctrination.

-We identified with Christianity because it was mainstream and because of family traditions.
-We celebrated Christmas as the birth of Christ.
+We identified as Christians because it was mainstream and because of family traditions.
+We celebrated Christmas as the birth of Jesus.
 Easter as the Resurrection and gave a prayer of thanks on Thanksgiving.

 We didn’t attend regular Sunday services, though.
-We weren’t members of any particular church or denomination.
+And we weren’t members of any particular church or denomination.

+But in my home, God existed and Jesus was his son.
+This is pretty much the view held by most americans.
+But not much thought beyond that was ever expressed.

 ## My path to Christianity

-My life up until my early 20’s resembled a secularly progressive one.
+My life up until my early 20’s resembled a secular one.

 In 2004, I was terminated from a job as a contractor for the Navy/USMC.